 Find the two lines that indicate the location of vmlinuz and initrd.
 They are usually located at the bottom and start with Linux and initrd.

+[The highlighted portion are the entries that you need to find.]
 Now replace them with these two entries.

 linux /remix/kernel root=/dev/ram0 androidboot.hardware=remix_x86_64 androidboot.selinux=permissive CMDLINE

 It will look something like this now.
 Remember incase you are using a 32-bit version using below entry.

 Save the entry and exit.
 GRUB Customizer may ask you to save it or not.
 Select to save and exit.
 Make sure the entry is the 2nd number by moving it with the arrow keys on the top pane.

 On the general settings tab, make sure GRUB is visible on the visibility entry option.
 Set time to 10 sec for better control.